cynthiatreger/az-routing-guide-ep5-nva-routing-2-0/README.md

 💡The whole Episode #3 lab has been completed in one step: On-Prem reachability has been propagated to the Hub VNET (hosting the ARS) and its the peered Spoke VNETs (like a Virtual Network Gateway would do), without any UDRs.

-With just ARS and BGP running with the Concentrator we obtained automatic route propagation and programmation both at the NIC level and OS level for traffic steering through the Cocnentrator NVA:
+With just ARS and BGP running with the Concentrator we obtained automatic route propagation and programming both at the NIC level and OS level for traffic steering through the Concentrator NVA:
 - The *Effectives routes* of the VMs in the local VNET and peered VNETs contain the On-Prem branch prefixes, pointing to the Concentrator NVA NIC.
 - The Concentrator NVA routing table contains the appropriate VNETs ranges, that are further propagated to On-Prem.